pachyderm/pachyderm/examples/deferred_processing/README.md

 ![Example DAG](./example_dag.png)

-The DAG shown is a simple elaboration on the opencv example, with pipeline and repo names chosen to avoid collisions with that example if installed in the same cluster.
+The DAG shown is a simple elaboration on the OpenCV example, with pipeline and repo names chosen to avoid collisions with that example if installed in the same cluster.